python-poetry/poetry/docs/cli.md

 to make sure the behavior is the same for all poetry versions.
 {{% /note %}}

+{{% note %}}
+The `develop` attribute is a Poetry-specific feature, so it is not included in the package distribution metadata.
+In other words, it is only considered when using Poetry to install the project.
+{{% /note %}}

 If the package(s) you want to install provide extras, you can specify them when adding the package: